mirko/SonOTA/README.md

 ~~Adjust IP address and make sure variable `serving_host` in `sonota.py` is set to the same.~~

 No DNS redirect is needed anymore with version 2 as the script can now also provision the Sonoff device and hence specify the `serving_host`.
+Just connect to the WiFi network which the Sonoff devices open called "ITEAD-XXXXXX" -- password is "12345678" and run the script.

 #### Creation of SSL certificates